lorinanthony/Tropix/README.md

 A. Monod, S. Kališnik Verovšek, J.Á.
 Patiño-Galindo, and L. Crawford (2017).
 Tropical sufficient statistics for persistent homology with a parametric application to infectious viral disease. arXiv.
 1709.02647.

 ### Questions and Feedback
-For questions or concerns with the BAKR functions, please contact [Anthea Monod](mailto:rr2579@cumc.columbia.edu), [Melissa McGuirl](mailto:melissa_mcguirl@brown.edu), or [Lorin Crawford](mailto:lorin_crawford@brown.edu).
+For questions or concerns with the Tropix functions, please contact [Anthea Monod](mailto:rr2579@cumc.columbia.edu), [Melissa McGuirl](mailto:melissa_mcguirl@brown.edu), or [Lorin Crawford](mailto:lorin_crawford@brown.edu).

 We appreciate any feedback you may have with our repository and instructions.